jootanehorror/StateFormer/README.md

 Number of mel frequency bands to extract from the audio signal using mel scaling/

 - `d_model`: int
-Dimension of the model/
+Dimension of the model

 - `heads`: int.
-Number of heads in Cross Attention layer/
+Number of heads in Cross Attention layer

 - `n_vocab`: int.
 Size of the vocabulary.